 Contact us at Good Shepherd Day School 544 Sayre Ave.
 Lexington, KY 40508 (859)255-9734 Fax # (859) 977-3844 Enrollment questions can be directed to Kris Wilkins at firstname.lastname@example.org

-School Status School is open and all classes are running on a normal schedule.
+School Status School is open and all classes are operating on the normal schedule.

 INTEREST CENTERS: Centers of interest in each classroom reflect the emerging interests and needs of individual children within the larger group of children.
 Teachers work to facilitate the introduction and continuation of activities designed to introduce and/or further needed skills that are embedded into both teacher-directed and child-directed activities.
 Individual lesson plans reflect: a teacher-planned, child-driven thematic plan with additions, changes and embellishments in each center to further emphasize ideas and concepts needed and/or wanted by the children.